-Pilkington Optiwhite™ 10 mm thick toughened and laminated glass* was used for the hotel’s external parapets, which were subsequently digitally screen-printed to create a soft white colour effect.
+Pilkington Optiwhite™ 10 mm thick toughened and laminated glass* was used for the hotel’s external parapets, which were subsequently digitally printed to create a soft white colour effect.

-The same product was also used in some of the suites’ bathroom wall partitions, which were painted white to provide privacy.
-Thanks to its production process and the careful selection of raw materials, Pilkington Optiwhite™ is extremely neutral in colour, making it ideal for painting or leaving clear unframed edges.
+The same product was also used in some of the suites’ bathroom wall partitions, which were digitally printed white to provide privacy.
+Thanks to its production process and the careful selection of raw materials, Pilkington Optiwhite™ is extremely neutral in colour, making it ideal for digital printing or leaving clear unframed edges.